PhanAnh-V/StudentVibe/replit.md

 - July 08, 2025.
 Split test students into 10 mature/responsible students and 10 immature/rebellious students reflecting real-world teenage behavior patterns
 - July 08, 2025.
 Enhanced student profiles with realistic Gen Z internet culture, gaming references, social media behaviors, and authentic teenage language patterns
 - July 08, 2025.
 Fixed "HiKari" branding consistency in squad hub - replaced AI references with ecosystem name for unified user experience
+- July 08, 2025.
+Optimized batch analysis performance by reducing batch size from 5 to 2 students for better reliability and faster processing
+- July 08, 2025.
+Reduced AI function timeouts from 30 seconds to 8 seconds and max tokens from 100 to 60 for faster response times
+- July 08, 2025.
+Enhanced batch analysis with individual error handling for each AI function call to prevent total failure when one function times out
+- July 08, 2025.
+Fixed foreign key constraint error in seed database by deleting students before squads to maintain referential integrity

 ## User Preferences